Betrothal of Jesus: Surprising New Perspective

 Jesus assured his disciples that he would prepare a place for them in his father’s house.

+In my Father’s house are many mansions: if it were not so, I would have told you.
 And if I go and prepare a place for you, I will come again, and receive you unto myself; that where I am, there ye may be also.
 (John14:2-3)

-Then shall the kingdom of heaven be likened unto ten virgins.
+Then, shall the kingdom of heaven be likened unto ten virgins.
 They took their lamps and went forth to meet the bridegroom.
 (Mathew 25:1)

 Read part two, Jesus as the Bridegroom.
 Discover ancient marriage traditions.
 These traditions can help us better understand the Bible.